TeHikuMedia/nga-tautohetohe-reo/README.md

 The script for scoring words as either English or Māori is at https://github.com/TeHikuMedia/nga-kupu, and the script that was used for extracting and processing the Hansard is at https://github.com/TeHikuMedia/nga-tautohetohe.

 ## Public domain
 The Hansard is in the public domain.
-You are free to re-use this content without a licence.
+You are free to re-use this content without restriction.
 If you carry out analysis of the text recorded in this repository, however, we would appreciate acknowledgement.